2023 Yukon Income Tax Calculator

 How Long Does it Take to Get a Tax Refund ?

-Processing a tax refund varies and largely depends on how you filed your taxes.
-For instance, the total time includes the Public Service and Procurement Canada (PSPC) processing time and the time the tax return was sent.
-Returns filed electronically typically have a shorter wait period.
-In fact, Canada Revenue Agency (CRA) states that electronic returns can be processed in as little as 8 business days.
+Processing your tax refund can be different.
+It mostly depends on how you sent in your tax forms.
+The total time includes the processing time from Public Service and Procurement Canada (PSPC) and the time it took to send your tax return.
+If you filed your return electronically, you usually have to wait less time.
+In fact, the Canada Revenue Agency (CRA) says that electronic returns might be processed in as quickly as 8 business days.

 Method | Estimated Processing Time |